 A good starting point is right where you are today.
 You have three kids in three different schools, all with various after-school activities and schedules, but somehow you seem to manage it all.
 Did you know that there are other busy parents like you, and they aren’t managing their schedules nearly as well as you are?
 Herein lies an opportunity.

 Start a blog about your busy parenting life and how you manage it all.
 The key to making the blog successful is to add value for your readers.
-If you have a specific spreadsheet or calendar coloring system for scheduling, provide a downloadable copy for parents to use.
-Give the specifics of what works well, what doesn’t, and ideas for how parents can find success with their scheduling.
+Provide a downloadable copy for parents if you have a specific spreadsheet or calendar coloring system for scheduling.
+Give the specifics of what works well, what doesn’t, and ideas for how parents can succeed with their scheduling.

 3. Create Tutorial Videos

 The internet is full of how-to videos, so why not make one yourself?
 Have a specific talent, life hack, or artistic ability?
 Hit the record button and earn some cash.
 Makeup, cooking, household hacks, with YouTube, the possibilities are endless.
 Like a blog, advertisers pay YouTubers based on video and channel performance, number of subscribers, video watch count, etc. Here’s a helpful video for getting started with earning income from YouTube.

 Have a fear of being in front of the camera?
 Most YouTubers will tell you they were terrified when they started their channels.
 Here’s a pro tip to get you started: Hit the record button, edit, and retake as much as you need.
 The great thing about pre-recorded content is that you have complete control of what you decide to share.
 Plenty of YouTubers will tell you that their first few videos sucked.
 You can get over the hump, and best of all, you can decide if you want to be on or off-camera.
 There are plenty of youtube channels where you never see the face of the channel host.

 4. Start a Podcast